The two most common formats for mechanic training programs are certificate and associate degree programs.

 Mechanic training is also offered in the form of a two-year associate degree in automotive technology.
 In addition to learning about cars, you will be required to take credits in several general education topics.

 Expect to take approximately 19 credits of general education courses—think English, algebra fundamentals, and a physics introduction.
-The additional credits will be useful to your work, but you’ll potentially be delaying your new career by being in school longer.
+These additional credits can be useful to your work, but you will not begin your career as quickly as you would by enrolling in a certificate program.

 Associate Degree Example Courses